When you’re dead,

 No! to be a sinner "neither hot nor cold" is not nearly as tepid and passive as it sounds.
 It is an active and thriving participation in the most heinous crime of all: the murder of LIFE.
 To live out a grayish mediocrity before the red blood and flowing water of Christ on the cross is a hatred of life.
 It is an act of violence against goodness, truth, and beauty--a choice to live opposite: to live in bland, dull, fearful clinginess.

 A million tiny willful violations slowly accumulate into a life of empty insanity.
 And it takes a counterbalanced choice--a violent choice-- worth a million insanities to jump out of it:

-It is the violent leap into the stormy sea that cures its rage and saves the foundering ship.
-It is the headlong flight into the torrential furnace of Old Jerusalem and down the gullets of beasts that snuffs out fires in three days.
+It is Jonah's violent leap into the stormy sea that cures its rage and saves the foundering ship.
+It is Christ's headlong flight into the torrential furnace of Old Jerusalem and down the gullets of beasts that snuffs out fires in three days.
 It is always a singular act of volition, in bright opposition to all “common sense,” that everything terrible with a mouth regrets devouring.
 It quells and sickens the heart-fires of Old Jerusalems, Old Covenants, and Old Kings.
 It is then the irrevocable happens--from the depths comes a distant song:

 “I lift my eyes to the hills.”

 The Old Men, The Beasts, and The She-dragons have no choice but to hurl the new born back to shore.

 Truth always comes to a head.
 A point.
 Like Nathan Jessup couldn't about himself--we can’t handle it.
 Like not being able to handle snakes.
 But to live again, you must be able to.
 And will be able to.

 I was the governor of my province.
 And everything was jacked up.
 Everything was in turmoil.